If a warning light appears on your dashboard

 Nowadays, modern vehicles have an onboard computer called an ECU (Engine Control Unit).
 Sensors around your vehicle continually monitor performance, alerting the ECU if any problems occur.
-A modern car can produce thousands of different fault codes and warning messages, having the correct equipment and expertise to read the codes is vital in diagnosing any potential problems.
+A modern vehicle can produce thousands of different fault codes and warning messages, having the correct equipment and expertise to read the codes is vital in diagnosing any potential problems.

 Sensors in your vehicle continually report to the ECU (Engine Control Unit) on how they are performing.
 If a problem occurs, it logs a fault code on the ECU’s memory.
 A diagnostic code reader has to be used to read the fault or message and to clear any fault codes from the memory.